 Notification by reemployed retirees: Reemployed retirees shall notify the Appointing Authority that they are receiving an Ohio Retirement System benefit.
-Retirees shall complete and submit to OPERS a Notice of Reemployment of an OPERS Benefit Recipient or a Notice of Reemployment of an Elected Office, if applicable.
+The Auditor's Office shall complete and submit to OPERS a Notice of Reemployment of an OPERS Benefit Recipient or a Notice of Reemployment of an Elected Office, if applicable.
 These notices can be found at www.opers.org.

-Certification by County: The notice forms described above in shall be certified by the county fiscal officer, which is the Auditor.
+Certification by County: The notice forms described above shall be certified by the county fiscal officer, which is the Auditor.
 Such forms serve as an official notification to OPERS of the hiring of a reemployed retiree.

-Effect on retirement benefits: If a retiree is receiving benefits from one (1) of Ohio's retirement systems and is reemployed in an OPERS position, his or her retirement benefit may be affected.
-Any employee who is considering reemployment with the County after retirement should contact the appropriate retirement system for clarification on how reemployment will affect his or her retirement benefits.
+Effect on retirement benefits: If a retiree is receiving benefits from one (1) of Ohio's retirement systems and is reemployed in an OPERS position, their retirement benefit may be affected.
+Any employee who is considering reemployment with the County after retirement should contact the appropriate retirement system for clarification on how reemployment will affect their retirement benefit, prior to re-employment.

-Public notice and public hearing:
+Public notice and public hearing (ref.
+ORC 145.381):